 This is a system setting in Exponea that allows you to send campaigns to all your customers even without consents or those who already opted out.
 This is only to allow you to send transactional emails or important warnings and needs to be used carefully.

 As per GDPR, consent has to be freely and actively given by a customer.
 You can define multiple consent categories (such as "Newsletter", "Push notifications" etc.).
-Consents need be tracked/imported for every customer.
+Consents need to be tracked/imported for every customer.
 Learn how.

 Processing data under legitimate interest is more flexible in comparison to the active consents.
 It enables you to process personal data without actively asking your customers to provide consent.
 Hence in Exponea, you can define a legitimate interest group by creating an automatic filter based on a customer's behavior (such as having a purchase etc.)

-You can configure categories in
+You can create and configure consent categories in

 Project settings >

 You can then select from these categories in the settings of each campaign you are about to launch.
 This will ensure that you will show e.g. a push notification only to customers who have given you the appropriate consent.